ropensci/jstor/README.md

 library(magrittr)
 ```

-The basic usage is simple: supply one of the `find_*`-functions with a
+The basic usage is simple: supply one of the `jst_get_*`-functions with
-path and it will return a tibble with the extracted
+a path and it will return a tibble with the extracted
 information.

 ``` r